Physical Therapist, Physical Therapist Assistant, and Student Response to Inappropriate Patient Sexual Behavior: Results

 Conclusions: The first findings in 20 years on physical therapist, physical therapist assistant, and student response to IPSB provide direction for the profession.
 Results indicate a need for clear workplace policies coupled with training for managers and supervisors to support clinicians in resolving IPSB.
 Policies on using behavioral contracts, chaperones, and transfer of care could empower staff to consider these successful options.
 Professional education and training for all physical therapy professionals on assertive communication and redirection strategies with IPSB appears warranted.

 Cambier, Ziádee; Boissonnault, Jill S; Hetzel, Scott J; and Plack, Margaret M, "Physical Therapist, Physical Therapist Assistant, and Student Response to Inappropriate Patient Sexual Behavior: Results of a National Survey."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 200.